Nodes and pools in Azure Batch

 Permissions - Check whether your security policies or locks on the VNet's subscription or resource group restrict a user's permissions to manage the VNet.

-For each 100 dedicated or low-priority nodes, Batch allocates: one network security group (NSG), one public IP address, and one load balancer.
+For each 100 dedicated or low-priority nodes, Batch creates: one network security group (NSG), one public IP address, and one load balancer.
 These resources are limited by the subscription's resource quotas.
 For large pools, you might need to request a quota increase for one or more of these resources.

 Network security groups: Batch default